KrispyNoodles/SIT_Chatbot/README.md

 python tele.py
 ```

-Now open http://localhost:3000 to use the app.
+Now open http://localhost:8000 to use the chainlit app.